DevOps-Sad-people/itu-minitwit/docs/testing.md

 **Selenium**

 Architecture:
-1. Selenium use a language specific client library
+1. Selenium use a language specific library (e.g C#, Python, Java, Ruby)
 1. WebDriver API
 1. Browser Drivers - these are executatbles that act as a middle layer between Selenium and the browser.
    - Recieve HTTP requests from the Selenium client